 Lackan Cottage Farm is a six acre smallholding where we are growing food using organic methods, and applying permaculture design to create something unique.
 As well as being our family home we welcome visitors and volunteers from all over the world to join us, as the site becomes part working demonstration, part experiment.
-Now in our third year on the site we are off grid for electricity and fuel, manage our own greywater and waste and have a variety of heating and cooking systems.
+Now in our seventh year on the site we are off grid for electricity and fuel, manage our own greywater and waste and have a variety of heating and cooking systems.

 We’ve used natural building techniques and materials, produce much of our own food and are starting to manage the birch woodland, as well as using it as a space for teaching, crafts and retreat.
 What is important is that we share our experiences of day to day living a more self sustaining lifestyle.
 Scroll on down for a taste of what is happening here.

-Birch cottage was originally a barn, rebuilt in the 1950’s as a house, and now reborn as a super insulated solar powered tiny home.
+Birch cottage was originally a barn, rebuilt in the 1950’s as a house, and now reborn as a well insulated solar powered tiny home.
 The cottage is off grid and uses natural and local materials throughout It features a high performance heating system that uses just the sun and a small woodburner to ensure that it is carbon neutral in use.
 We have experimented with a variety of different natural building materials such as woodfibre insulation, lime plaster, breathable recycled paper membranes, wood-wool board and sheep’s wool insulation.

 This is a demonstration of how old buildings can be reused and find a new life, while remaining comfortable and cheap to run.

-From September 2016 we’ll be offering visitors the opportunity to stay in Northern Ireland’s only off grid self catering accommodation, which is one of only a handful to achieve Green Tourism’s Gold standard.
+We now visitors the opportunity to stay in Northern Ireland’s only off grid self catering accommodation, which is one of only a handful to achieve Green Tourism’s Gold standard.